jiangjiawen/MaxDGC/README.md

 I call thie method Max seeD Graph Clustering based on random walk with restart.

-Yes, its core is RWR, but It is a seed and expansion method.
+Yes, its core is RWR, but It is a seed finding and expansion method.

-I use rwr result as a base.
+I use RWR result as a base.

 The algrithm is as below: